Ivanhorod Einsatzgruppen photograph: Discovery and publication

-The Polish resistance infiltrated the postal office in Warsaw in order to intercept sensitive correspondence, which they sent to the Polish government-in-exile in London.
-Poles and Jews were forbidden to own cameras, but the Polish resistance established underground workshops for developing clandestine photographs of Nazi atrocities.
-A teenage boy named Jerzy Tomaszewski worked with an underground lab called "Foto-Rys", and he intercepted a photograph with the words "Ukraine 1942, Judenaktion [Jewish Action], Iwangorod [Ivanhorod]" written on the reverse.
-He kept the original, which remains in his personal archive; a copy was sent to the government-in-exile in London.
+The Polish resistance movement infiltrated the postal office in Warsaw in order to intercept sensitive correspondence, which they sent to the Polish government-in-exile in London.
+Non-Jewish Poles and Jews alike were forbidden to own cameras by the German occupational authorities, but the Polish resistance established underground workshops for developing clandestine photographs of Nazi atrocities.
+Jerzy Tomaszewski, a Polish teenager who worked with an underground lab called "Foto-Rys", intercepted a photograph with the words "Ukraine 1942, Judenaktion [Jewish Action], Iwangorod [Ivanhorod]" written on the reverse.
+He kept the original, which remains in his personal archive; a copy was sent to the Polish government-in-exile in London.

 The photograph was first published in Poland in 1959 by the Society of Fighters for Freedom and Democracy on the cover of a book of photographs entitled 1939–1945.
 We have not forgotten / Nous n'avons pas oublié / Wir haben es nicht vergessen.
-Tomaszewski worked as one of the editors, although he knew that the book was using the photographs for Communist propaganda; he supported the publication because there was no other way to print the photographs.
+Tomaszewski worked as one of the editors, although he knew that the book was using the photographs for propaganda purposes of the Polish People's Republic; he supported the publication because there was no other way to print the photographs.
 Many publications crop the image to the one soldier, the woman, and the child.
-Photography historian Janina Struk states that cropping the image omits "the less emotional and more confusing parts of the picture".
-Educator Adam Muller states that while the cropped version highlights "the catastrophic intensity of the mother–child bond", it also removes the surroundings and context from consideration.
+The British photography historian Janina Struk stated that cropping the image omits "the less emotional and more confusing parts of the picture".
+The educator Adam Muller claimed that while the cropped version highlights "the catastrophic intensity of the mother–child bond", it also removes the surroundings and context from consideration.
 The full version reveals that the scene is not one of personal suffering and individual brutality, but a mass execution.

-Since then, the Ivanhorod photograph has been reproduced in many books, museums, and exhibitions relating to the Holocaust.
-In her book Reading the Holocaust, it was described by Inga Clendinnen as "iconic in its distillation of German atrocity".
-According to Robert Fisk, the photograph is "one of the most impressive and persuasive images of the Nazi Holocaust".
+Since then, the Ivanhorod photograph has been reproduced in many written works and used by museums and exhibitions relating to the Holocaust.
+In her 1998 book Reading the Holocaust, it was described by the Australian historian Inga Clendinnen as "iconic in its distillation of German atrocity".
+According to the English journalist Robert Fisk, the photograph is "one of the most impressive and persuasive images of the Nazi Holocaust".
 Struk stated that it "has become a symbol of the barbarity of the Nazi regime and of the murder of 6 million European Jews".